emanuelemassaro/LST_exposure/README.md

 - [data.ipynb](notebooks/data.ipynb): this notebook allows the user to download the data from the Google Earth Engine
 - [crossValidation.ipynb](notebooks/crossValidation.ipynb): this notebook generates the list of the cities for the cross validation
 - [trainingValidation.ipynb](notebooks/trainingValidation.ipynb): this notebook run the training validation phases of the regression models
+- [testFinal.ipynb](notebooks/testFinal.ipynb): this notebook run the test phase of the regression models
 - [Figure1.ipynb](notebooks/Figure1.ipynb): contains the link to the data and the codes to generate the Figure 1 of the main text
 - [Figure2.ipynb](notebooks/Figure2.ipynb): contains the link to the data and the codes to generate the Figure 2 of the main text
 - [Figure3.ipynb](notebooks/Figure3.ipynb): contains the link to the data and the codes to generate the Figure 3 of the main text